cuthbertLab/music21/music21/documentation/source/developerReference/usingGit.rst

     ..  image:: images/usingGit/eclipse__install_plugins__2__edited.png

-4. Search for EGit in the Marketplace search box, and click **Install** in the proper search results:

-    ..  image:: images/usingGit/eclipse__install_plugins__3__edited.png

-5. Now, when asked to confirm the installation of both PyDev and EGit, click **Confirm**:
+5. Now, when asked to confirm the installation of PyDev, click **Confirm**:

     ..  image:: images/usingGit/eclipse__install_plugins__4__edited.png

-6. You will be asked to accept the licensing for both plugins.
+6. You will be asked to accept the licensing for the plugin.
 Choose "I accept the terms of the license agreements" and click **Finish**:

     ..  image:: images/usingGit/eclipse__install_plugins__5__edited.png

-7. Eclipse will now go through the process of automatically installing the two plugins.
+7. Eclipse will now go through the process of automatically installing the plugin.
 When it finishes, you'll be asked to confirm the certificate for PyDev.
 Click the checkbox and press OK:

     ..  image:: images/usingGit/eclipse__install_plugins__6__edited.png